std95174/docsite/docs/docs/05-team.md

 ![image-20251106110316717](../docs-images/p05team/04.png)

-### Switch to Team Workspace
+### Switch to Glows.ai Team Workspace

-As a team owner, you can switch from your Glows.ai main account to the team workspace.
+As a team owner, you can switch from your Glows.ai account to Glows.ai team workspace.
 Click your profile at the top right, select `Teams`, and then click on the team you wish to enter.

 ![image-20251106110954183](../docs-images/p05team/05.png)

 ### Member Management

-Owners or administrators can access the `Member` tab in the sidebar to manage team members.
+Owners or administrators can access the `Member` in the sidebar to manage team members.
 Supported features include: Add Members, Assign credits, Permission & Quota, editing member info, and managing instances.

 #### Add Members